-Giant Sea Spiders
+Giant Sea Spider

 Led by the Australian Antarctic Division, the team reported that “Gigantism is common in Antarctic waters - we have collected huge worms, giant crustaceans and sea spiders the size of dinner plates,” Australian scientist Martin Riddle, voyage leader on the research ship Aurora Australis, said.

-Besides creatures like the sea spider, interesting findings included fish with unusually large eyes - very unusual for such a deep environment.
-Unless, we find that these fish can actually see in pitch black which would give way to a whole new technology!
-We can see in the dark, but we need some light - down that deep, there is no light of any type.
+Besides creatures like the sea spider, interesting findings included fish with unusually large eyes – very unusual for such a deep environment.
+Unless we find that these fish can actually see in pitch black which would give way to a whole new technology!
+We can see in the dark, but we need some light – down that deep, there is no light of any type.
 You can see that the sea spider is completely white.

 Um, I don’t think that’s a spider.
 It doesn’t seem to have two body segments.
 It looks more like a Harvestman to me.